Recreational Skating

 • Parents or guardians must remain on or near the ice and provide full supervision for children under 10.

-• Coaching is not permitted.
+• Coaching/Private lessons are not permitted.

 • All skaters must skate in the same direction during recreational skating.